Aafia Siddiqui: Marriage, graduate school, and work

 In 1995, she agreed to a marriage arranged by her mother to Karachi-born anesthesiologist Amjad Mohammed Khan just out of medical school and whom she had never seen.
 The marriage ceremony was conducted over the telephone.
 Khan then came to the US, and the couple lived first in Lexington, Massachusetts, and then in the Mission Hill neighbourhood of Roxbury, Boston, where he worked as an anesthesiologist at Brigham and Women's Hospital.
 She gave birth to a son, Muhammad Ahmed, in 1996, and to a daughter, Mariam Bint-e Muhammad, in 1998.

 Siddiqui studied cognitive neuroscience at Brandeis University.
 In early 1999, while she was a graduate student, she taught the General Biology Laboratory course.
-She received her PhD in 2001 after completing her dissertation on learning through imitation; Separating the Components of Imitation.
+She received her PhD in 2001 after completing her dissertation on learning through imitation titled Separating the Components of Imitation.
 She co-authored a journal article on selective learning that was published in 2003.
 One incident that caused controversy was her presentation of a paper on fetal alcohol syndrome where she concluded that science showed why God had forbidden alcohol in the Quran.
 When told by some teachers this was inappropriate, she complained bitterly of discrimination to the associate dean of graduate studies, threatening to "open a can of worms".

 After receiving her PhD, she told one of her advisers she planned to devote herself to her family rather than a career.
-She began translating biographies of Arab Afghan shahid (jihad fighters who had been killed) written by Abdullah Yusuf Azzam ("the Godfather of Jihad"). and became more strict in her religion, wearing a niqāb—a black veil that covered everything but her eyes—and avoiding any music—even background music at science exhibits.
+She began translating biographies of Arab Afghan shahid (jihad fighters who had been killed) written by Abdullah Yusuf Azzam ("the Godfather of Afghan Jihad"). and became more strict in her religion, wearing a niqāb—a black veil that covered everything but her eyes—and avoiding any music—even background music at science exhibits.

-In 1999, while living in Boston, Siddiqui founded the Institute of Islamic Research and Teaching as a nonprofit organisation.
-She was the organisation's president, her husband treasurer, and her sister resident agent.
+In 1999, while living in Boston, Siddiqui founded the Institute of Islamic Research and Teaching as a nonprofit organization.
+She was the organization's president, her husband treasurer, and her sister resident agent.
 She attended a mosque outside the city where she stored copies of the Quran and other Islamic literature for distribution.
 She also co-founded the Dawa Resource Center, which offered faith-based services to prison inmates.